NREL/resstock/measures/ResStockArguments/README.md

 **heating_system_2_heating_capacity**

 The output heating capacity of the second heating system.
-If not provided, the OS-HPXML autosized default (see [HPXML Heating Systems](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-heating-systems)) is used.
+If not provided, the OS-HPXML autosized default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-heating-systems'>HPXML Heating Systems</a>) is used.

 - **Name:** ``heating_system_2_heating_capacity``
 - **Type:** ``String``